MathsandDataNYU/web/content/madplus.md

 O(loglog N + log(1/eps) + loglog(1/delta)) bits, and we also show a
 new matching lower bound, establishing optimality.
 Joint work with Huacheng Yu.

+#### <a name="gabor"></a> Gabor Lugosi: On estimating the mean of a random vector

+One of the most basic problems in statistics is the estimation of the mean of a random vector, based on independent observations.
+This problem has received renewed attention in the last few years, both from statistical and computational points of view.
+In this talk we review some recent results on the statistical performance of mean estimators that allow heavy tails and adversarial contamination in the data.
+The basic punchline is that one can construct estimators that, under minimal conditions, achieve the same kind of performance as if the data was Gaussian.
+The material of this talk is based on a series of joint papers with Shahar Mendelson.

 #### <a name="liza"></a> Elizaveta (Liza) Levina: Hierarchical community detection by recursive partitioning